Rooster Comb Mountain

 My recommendation for an ideal day and what you can pair this hike with:

-Grab a bite to eat or coffee at Old Mountain Coffee (like we did) or Noonmark Diner, only a short walk west of the parking area towards town.
-(Both options are great, just depends what you’re in the mood for or have time for.)
+Grab a bite to eat or coffee in town at Noonmark Diner, only a short walk west of the parking area towards town.